TaqiT/TaqiT/README.md

 <h3 align="left">☁️Cloud and CS at Drexel</h3>
 <img align="right" alt="Coding" width="300" src="https://hellofuture.orange.com/app/uploads/2021/04/home-HF_GA-1920x1080-CYBERSECU.gif">

-Hi😄 My name is Taqi Tahmid an undergraduate student at Drexel University studying Cybersecurity and Computer Science.
+Hi😄 My name is Taqi Tahmid

-I am deeply passionate about the engineering aspects of cybersecurity.
-My pursuit is driven by a desire to understand the intricacies of cybersecurity and its profound implications on global security, technology, and society.

-I am actively seeking internships and opportunities for personal and professional growth.
-I aim to immerse myself in the ever-evolving field of cybersecurity, where I can apply engineering principles to address complex challenges and contribute to meaningful advancements in the industry.
+I'm an undergraduate student at Drexel University, studying Computer Science and Data Science with a strong interest in cloud computing, solutions architecture, network engineering, and infrastructure security.
+I’m driven by a passion for building innovative solutions to complex challenges and honing my skills in cloud-based applications and secure infrastructure.

+Whether working independently or in a team, I find fulfillment in crafting software and systems that make a real impact.
+My journey is centered around advancing technology and creating scalable, resilient solutions.

+Let’s connect!
+Feel free to reach me at tt676@drexel.edu.

-- 👨‍💻 I’m currently learning **Penetration Testing**
+- 👨‍💻 I’m currently learning **Cloud Infrastructure**

 - 📫 How to reach me: **tt676@drexel.edu**